bill-c-martin/bill-c-martin.github.io/_posts/blog/2017-02-23-Writing-is-Hard.md

 I have the hardest time with creative writing.

-Even now, I'm tempted to spin that previous sentence in my head over and over, thinking how it could be worded better, or how I could make the point better.
+Even now, I'm tempted to spin that previous sentence around in my head over and over, thinking about how I could word it better, or how I could make the point more creatively.

 But you know what?
-I won't.
-Because it's exactly the point I am trying to make here.
+I won't!
+Because it states exactly my point, and it's fine the way it is.

 I feel like I have tons of ideas, bouncing from one thought to another, making intuitive leaps, and it is just a challenge to get it written down.
-By the time I'm half way through a sentence, I've always made several parallel branches in my head of where I want to go.
+By the time I'm half way through a sentence, I've already made several parallel branches in my head of new possibilities I want to go to.

-And by the time I get something together, I run it through the ol' meat grinder over and over again,
+And by the time I finally get something together, I run it through the ol' meat grinder over and over again, before scrapping it.
+What a chore!

+It almost feels like being lost in the woods, constantly backtracking, doubting where I am going.

 Thinking.
-I love thinking.
-But putting those thoughts into concise sentences in writing is always a challenge.
-For some reason, it's much easier to do it in real time whilst babbling out words to a person directly with my mouth.
+Now, I love thinking.
+And putting those thoughts into concise sentences in writing is always a challenge of course.
+But doing it creatively is another level entirely.
+For some reason, it's much easier to do this in real time whilst babbling out words directly to a person with my mouth.
+Perhaps it's a matter of practice, and I have much more experience speaking to people than writing my thoughts out.

-Perhaps the reason is that I am used to technical writing, where specificity and clarity is key.
+The only writing I am used to is technical writing, where specificity and clarity is key.
 Creative writing is much more challenging.
 And to a logic-worshiping creature such as myself that always sees the world through a lens of rationality, it is fairly easy to visualize what I am trying to accomplish with technical writing.
 This is not so with creative writing.

-It almost feels like being lost in the woods, constantly backtracking, doubting where I am going.

 With technical writing, the outline, structure, and details sort of just materialize on their own.
 I guess this is because is all makes perfectly logic sense up front in the first place, and my job at that point is to communicate it clearly.